agnes-zdonek/ecosystem/README.md

 # Ecosystem
-Simulation of a predator-prey ecosystem done in pure c
+Simulation of a predator-prey ecosystem done in c

 Make sure you've installed makefile on your machine :)\
 To test functions independently:\